Destination, hotel name or experience

 Introducing Amalfi Coast

-The Amalfi Coast is twenty-five miles of cliffside drama on the southern edge of the Sorrentine Peninsula — pastel villages stacked on near-vertical limestone, lemon groves terraced down to the Tyrrhenian, the SS163 coast road that Steinbeck once called the most beautiful in the world and that hasn't been widened since.
-Positano is the postcard, white-cube houses tumbling toward a black-sand beach.
-Ravello sits a thousand feet above the sea on its inland ridge, the gardens at Villa Cimbrone overlooking the Bay of Salerno from what locals call the Terrace of Infinity.
-Amalfi itself, the medieval maritime republic that once rivalled Venice, keeps its ninth-century cathedral and its paper mills running in the valley behind.
-The villages between — Praiano, Conca dei Marini, Furore, Atrani — are quieter, mostly residential, and where the coast's actual life happens.
+The Amalfi Coast is twenty-five miles of cliffside drama on the southern edge of the Sorrentine Peninsula — pastel villages stacked on near-vertical limestone, lemon groves terraced down to the Tyrrhenian, and a single coast road, the SS163, that has not been widened since it was cut in the nineteenth century.
+UNESCO lists the whole stretch; the towns hold the detail.
+Positano is the postcard, white and ochre houses tumbling to a grey-pebble beach.
+Ravello sits a thousand feet up on its inland ridge, where the gardens of Villa Cimbrone end at the belvedere locals call the Terrace of Infinity.
+Amalfi itself, the medieval maritime republic that once rivalled Venice, keeps its ninth-century cathedral at the top of sixty steps and a hand paper-making tradition alive in the mill valley behind.

 Browse on Map — Amalfi Coast